frconor-ebook/meditations/_posts/2025-05-30-mother-of-the-church.md

 We needn\'t worry about all these things because we know Our Mother is there to solve the problems, to smooth everything out.

 In the *Catechism* (Points 963 to 970) we\'re told, "The Virgin Mary...is acknowledged and honored as being truly the Mother of God and of the Redeemer. \...She is 'clearly the Mother of the members of Christ'\...since she has by her charity joined in bringing about the birth of believers in the Church, who are members of its head."
-She is "Mother of Christ and Mother of the Church" (*Catechism of the Catholic Church*, Point 963, quoting *Lumen Gentium*, Point 53 and Paul VI, *Address to the Second Vatican Council*, Nov.
+She is "Mother of Christ and Mother of the Church" (*Catechism of the Catholic Church*, Point 963, quoting *Lumen gentium*, Point 53 and Paul VI, *Address to the Second Vatican Council*, Nov.
 21, 1964).

 The *Catechism* continues: "After the Ascension, Mary 'aided the beginnings of the Church by her prayers.'
 In her association with the apostles and several women, 'we also see Mary by her prayers imploring the gift of the Spirit, who had already overshadowed her in the Annunciation.'